 What benefits are available from working with a Registered Psychotherapist & marriage counsellor like Bob?

-A number of benefits are available from participating in therapy.
+Many benefits are available from participating in therapy.
 Therapists can provide support, problem-solving skills, and enhanced coping strategies for issues such as depression, anxiety, relationship troubles, unresolved childhood issues, grief, stress management, body image issues and creative blocks.
-Many people also find that Christian counsellors can be a tremendous asset to managing personal growth, interpersonal relationships, family concerns, marriage issues, and the hassles of daily life.
+Many people also find that Christian counsellors can be a tremendous asset to managing personal growth, spiritual health, interpersonal relationships, family concerns, marriage issues, and sorting through the hassles of daily life.
 Therapists can provide a fresh perspective on a difficult problem or point you in the direction of a solution.
 The benefits you obtain from therapy depend on how well you use the process and put into practice what you learn.
 Some of the benefits available from therapy include:

 - Attaining a better understanding of yourself, your goals and values